 First stop: the exhibits.
 If a collector decides that they want the world to see their collection, and want judges to tell them how good it is, they exhibit.
 Imagine writing a school project on your favourite thing, and then it gets displayed next to other school projects, but everyone’s a grown-up, and supernerds fly in from other countries to judge whether your school project is the best.
 That’s exhibiting.

 Just because I wouldn’t show my own collection to my dog doesn’t mean I can’t appreciate the efforts that other

 nerds collectors put into theirs.
 I wandered the rows of exhibition frames and marvelled at what drives a person to study something like Postal History of Turmoil in Manchuria.
-I mean sure, there’s only so much a modern girl needs to know about Cancellations, Postal Markings and Correspondence of Country Post Offices Moreton Bay 1850-1860, but it pleases my heart to know that someone, somewhere is just REALLY INTO THAT and this is the forum where they are celebrated.
+I mean sure, there’s only so much a punk needs to know about Cancellations, Postal Markings and Correspondence of Country Post Offices Moreton Bay 1850-1860, but it pleases my heart to know that someone, somewhere is just REALLY INTO THAT and this is the forum where they are celebrated.

 But there are more accessible gems to be unearthed.
 I got stupidly excited to spot a letter that was recovered from the Hindenburg, and has the burn marks to prove it.

 (You’re probably wondering which exhibit won the most prestigious award, the Grand Prix d’Honneur.
 It was Prasarporn Eksombatchai’s ‘Siam 1899-1910: The Giesecke and Devrient Printings’.
 Nice one Prasaporn.
 I love me some Giesecke and/or Devrient printings. *THROWS NINJA SMOKE BOMB AND LEAVES BEFORE HAVING TO PROVE KNOWLEDGE OF WHAT GEISECKE AND DEVRIENT PRINTINGS ARE*)